If you could rewrite history ... ... What would you do differently?

 Hero Antagonist - Early on in the Standard History, Stocke gets sent to capture a man named Vlad who's part of a resistance movement in Alistel.
 Most of Vlad's comments about the government later turn out to be completely correct.

-However, it is possible to win this fight (albeit through hacking your levels up).
-If you do, you gain no EXP, no cash, and no items from it.
+Hopeless Boss Fight - One sets off the whole story.
+If you do manage to win it (probably by hacking), you gain no EXP, no cash, and no items from it.
 You can return to Alistel, but the plot won't continue (since you're supposed to lose).
 If you walk back through the bridge, you can trigger the fight again.
 The only reward for winning the fight legitimately is bragging rights.

 I Am Who? - Stocke.
 By whom I mean Prince Ernst of Granorg.
 He even uses his real name as a pseudonym at one point.